 Managing for wildlife:

-Becoming a good wildlife manager requires learning the essentials about the animal to
+To become a good wildlife manager you must learn the essentials about the animal

-be managed: where it lives, how it lives, and what it needs to survive and flourish.
+you plan to manage: where it lives, how it lives, and what it needs to survive, flourish

-Creating a good Tree Swallow nest box project requires learning some basic Tree
+and reproduce.
+Creating a good Tree Swallow nest box project requires learning

 What do Tree Swallows look like?